bgeneto/htmx-fastapi-template/docs/FINAL_REPORT.md

 ## 🎯 Verification Complete

-A comprehensive audit of the Alpine-FastAPI authentication system has been successfully completed.
+A comprehensive audit of the fastapi-alpine-starter authentication system has been successfully completed.

 ### What Was Done